 Second, if you’re concerned about privacy, tell family and friends that you don’t want them sharing your adoption posts.
 Just because your social media is set to private doesn’t mean it can’t be shared or seen by strangers.
 Often, friends may inadvertently share a post that you don’t want others to see.
 Be clear in your communication so there are no misunderstandings later.

 No matter how you feel about privacy issues, keep in mind that privacy is nuanced.
 For example, just because you share your personal adoption story, doesn’t mean you have to share details of your child’s story.
-You can decide to share your part of the story in order to fundraise and connect with a birth mom, but you can also decide, once the adoption goes through, that you’d like to maintain a higher level of privacy with your children.
+You can decide to share your part of the story to fundraise and connect with a birth mom, but you can also decide, once the adoption goes through, that you’d like to maintain a higher level of privacy with your children.

 For the most part, being proactive about discussing this before it happens is much better than reacting and discussing it after it happens.
 We live in a world where you can be contacted if you’re online.
 We can’t pretend that our children’s privacy will be protected until they’re 18.
 Many children are on social media by middle school, and our job as parents is to be engaged and aware, keeping the door to conversation open so they will come to us when they have questions.